sgugger/SwiftData/README.md

 ## The Problem Space

-- datasets can have uniform or non-uniform samples
+- Datasets can have uniform or non-uniform samples

 - A batch is ultimately processed as one tensor (for unsupervised training or inference), or two tensors having the same batch size (for supervised training),